You are currently viewing Where to Stay in Dublin: 7 Budget Picks in the City Center

 The Dublin Docklands, where many of the world’s social media giants have relocated.
 Photo: Macsnap for Getty Images Pro.

-The Creative Quarter is home to a number of artists and their businesses and is located between South William and George’s Streets.
+The Creative Quarter is home to a number of artists and their businesses and is located between South William and South George’s Streets.

 Read More: Trinity College Old Library Reimagined